The John J. Bonica Trainee Fellowship

 You will need to provide the following documents and upload them into the system:

 - Description of the research project (justification of the particular project, the methods employed, and whether the proposed experiments will generate interpretable results); maximum of three pages, 11 pt. font, ½ inch (1.27 cm) margins.
+Citations must be included in the three-page limit.

 - At least two letters of recommendation from IASP members (in addition to the mentor’s letter).
 These letters must be requested through the online system and uploaded by the recommender, not applicant.